 When 1st Claremont was founded Cyril took on the role of Assistant Scoutmaster.
 He was warranted as Scoutmaster in 1913, taking over from his father and running the troop for several years.
 Later he went on to found the 3rd Cape Town Troop, and the two Troops held many joint activities in those early days.

 He followed in his father’s footsteps in other ways, becoming a schoolmaster, and taught for a time at Wynberg Boys’ High School in Cape Town.
 He also inherited his father’s interest in nature, and spent much time searching the Fish Hoek mountains and sand dunes for snakes.

 In 1927 he went to Australia to take over the Adelaide Snake Park.
 After only a few months he was bitten by a deadly tiger snake.
 He died the next day on 12 April 1927.

-Of the scouts from the early days we know little.
-One of the first scouts we know about is Robert McKenzie who on 12 April 1909 he was awarded the Silver Cross for Gallantry, for saving a swimmer from drowning.
-This was recorded in the March 1910 Headquarters Gazette in London as below:
+Apart from Fred and Charles Stern, we know little of the scouts from the early days.
+One of the first scouts we know about is Robert McKenzie who on 12 April 1909 was awarded the Silver Cross for Gallantry, for saving a swimmer from drowning.
+This was recorded in the March 1910 Headquarters Gazette, London, as below:

 ‘Scoutmaster W. Baker, the Hon.
 Secretary of the Central Council for Cape Colony, writes:-